2012 CCN workshop: Computational approaches to brain connectivity

 Uri Hasson, Princeton University

-Inter-subject functional connectivity: a new tool for exploring the mechanisms of dyadic social interactions
+Inter-subject functional connectivity: A new tool for exploring the mechanisms of dyadic social interactions

 Christian Beaulieu, University of Alberta